ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-When set to true, this property will initiate new Connections using as little cached information (such as session tickets or cookies) as possible from previous connections that are not in the same Connection Group.
+When set to true, this property will initiate new Connections using as little cached information (such as session tickets or cookies) as possible from previous Connections that are not in the same Connection Group.
 Any state generated by this Connection will only be shared with Connections in the same Connection Group.
 Cloned Connections will use saved state from within the Connection Group.
 This is used for separating Connection Contexts as specified in {{I-D.ietf-taps-arch}}.

 Note that this does not guarantee no leakage of information, as implementations may not be able to fully isolate all caches (e.g. RTT estimates).
-Note that this property may degrade connection performance.
+Note that this property may degrade Connection performance.

 ### Read-only Connection Properties {#read-only-conn-prop}